-Closed loans that are not considered seasoned loans (see below) are eligible for insurance with AMGC.
+A closed loan is defined as a loan that did not previously have an AMGC Commitment issued, no payments have been made and the first payment is not past due.
+Closed loans are eligible for insurance with AMGC.
 The Age of Documentation requirements in section 5.3 must be met.

-3.7.1 Seasoned Loans
+3.8 Seasoned Loans

-A seasoned loan is defined as a loan that did not previously have either an Arch MI or an AMGC Commitment issued, is closed and at least one mortgage payment has been received or the first mortgage payment due date has passed.
+A seasoned loan is defined as a loan that did not previously have an AMGC Commitment issued, is closed and at least one mortgage payment has been received or the first mortgage payment is past due.
+Seasoned loans are considered on a case-by-case basis.
+Please contact Servicing at servicingreinstatements@archmi.com, or call 877-642-4642 (Option 3).